HRI-EU/rosenv/README.md

 - ROS workspace --> a standard ROS workspace (the thing that contains the src folder including multiple packages and can be compiled with catkin)
 - repository --> GIT repo
-- rosenv --> Our own virtual env for ROS (default path rosenv)
+- robenv --> Our own virtual env for ROS (default path robenv)
 - virtualenv --> Python virtual env (venv)

 ### Dependencies